byrontau/contactme/README.md

 A reminder that end-to-end encryption is only as good as the ends and is still vulnerable in some cases.
 You should also give thought to retention.
 Signal, ProtonMail and Confide all have self-destructing mesage options, though that is not foolproof.
 All method of communication involves some risk.

 The WSJ also maintains a Secure Drop, a secure communication platform designed for journalists and sources.
-Instructions are available here: **[https://www.wsj.com/tips](https://www.wsj.com/tips)
+Instructions are available: **[here](https://www.wsj.com/tips)

 Postal mail is als a great option — but keep in mind that the exterior of envelopes are scanned.
 I can be reached by postal mail at the address below:
 Byron Tau